 Completion of a prior bachelor level course in international politics, international law or international organizations is strongly recommanded.

-The course is only available for students of the MSc Public Administration.
+Course is only available for students of the MSc Public Administration.
 This is a specialization seminar for students from the IEG track.
 To ensure quality of teaching, we limit the number of students in it to 20.
 Students from another track (PM or GM) who would like to take this course an an elective, please note you need to ask the lecturer per e-mail.
 You may be asked to take another course if the seminar is full.

 Mode of instruction